-There are several sectors in Ireland that tend to have a high level of imports from the UK.
-Sectors such as agri-food and pharmaceutical-chemical sectors will likely experience potential disruption to supply chains.
+There are several sectors in Ireland that tend to have a high level of imports from the UK and 32% of goods imports come from the UK which is higher than any other EU country.
+Sectors such as agri-food and pharmaceutical-chemical sectors will likely experience potential disruption to supply chains particularly as the UK is a transit country between Ireland and the EU.
 EU law stipulates that businesses have specific responsibilities in accordance to where they are situated in the supply chain (e.g. manufacturer, importer, wholesale distributor, etc.).

 Supply Chain and Logistics